fmguerreiro/biklio-mobile/README.md

 -------

 The program is developed by INESC-ID and is part of the TRACE project, which is released under the Creative Commons license.
+This project is exclusively for non-commercial use and released as open-source software.
+See license for more details.
+Also see (https://github.com/trace-inesc/trace) for a list of other released software.
 See file LICENSE.md for full license details.